Bob Stewart (politician): Political career

 Stewart's seat was a target seat for the Liberal Democrats at both the 2017 and 2019 general election, following his open support of Brexit.
-At the snap 2017 general election, Stewart held his seat with an increased vote share of two percent.
-But in 2019, his vote share fell by 5.4% as the Liberal Democrats doubled theirs, although still only achieving third place behind Labour.
+At the snap 2017 general election, Stewart held his seat with a vote share increased by 2%, but with a decreased majority of 15,087.
+At the 2019 general election, Stewart was re-elected with a decreased vote share of 54.0% and a decreased majority of 14,258.

-In the House of Commons Stewart sits on the Northern Ireland Affairs Committee and has previously sat on the Committees on Arms Export Controls and Defence Sub-Committee.
+In the House of Commons Stewart sat on the Northern Ireland Affairs Committee and had previously sat on the Committees on Arms Export Controls and Defence Sub-Committee.

-Stewart employs his wife as a Senior Parliamentary Assistant.
-He was listed in an article in The Daily Telegraph criticising the practice of MPs employing family members, on the lines that it promotes nepotism.
-Although MPs who were first elected in 2017 have been banned from employing family members, the restriction is not retrospective – meaning that Stewart's employment of his wife is lawful.
+Stewart employed his wife as a part-time, Senior Parliamentary Assistant.
+MPs who were first elected in 2017 have been banned from employing family members, the restriction is not retrospective – meaning that Stewart's employment of his wife was allowed.

 During a 2018 interview with Russia Today that followed the Stoneman Douglas High School shooting, Stewart suggested that teachers in American high schools may have to be armed.

 In March 2020, Stewart was accused of fuelling xenophobia after he described COVID-19 as a "foul Chinese illness" in a Facebook post.
 Stewart said: "My grandfather died of Spanish flu in 1919 and I used the word Chinese Flu in respect of where the virus originated.
 As a constituent emailed me and thought I was being rude about the Chinese I deleted the word 'Chinese' because that was not my intention."

-He is a Sino-sceptic who co-chairs the British-Taiwanese all-party parliamentary group along with Lord Rogan.
+He is a Sino-sceptic who co-chaired the British-Taiwanese all-party parliamentary group along with Lord Rogan.

 In July 2021, Stewart was one of five Conservative MPs found by the Commons Select Committee on Standards to have breached the code of conduct by writing to the Lord Chief Justice to try to influence a judge not to release character statements made by ordinary members of the public – former constituents of the former Conservative MP Charlie Elphicke, who had previously been found guilty of three counts of sexual assault and sentenced to two years in prison.
 Stewart reportedly wrote to the judge saying Elphicke's sentence should take into account his hard work as an MP, and described his crimes as "folly".
 On 22 July 2021, Stewart made a personal statement in the House of Commons apologising.

+In November 2023, Stewart announced that he would not be seeking re-election at the 2024 general election.